phuvf/oscpoint/README.md

 I'd also like to thank the members of the [Companion User Group](https://www.facebook.com/groups/companion) on Facebook for their ideas and suggestions.

+## Privacy

+See the [privacy policy](privacy.md) for details of how OSCPoint collects and handles your data.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.